rifat6991/DataScienceX/README.md

-Pandas:  we will be using pandas for special cause called data framing.
+<b>Pandas:</b>  we will be using pandas for special cause called data framing.
 A Data frame is a two-dimensional data structure, i.e., data is aligned in a tabular fashion in rows and columns.

     •	Create a Pandas DataFrame
     •	Select an Index or Column From a DataFrame